-Health hazards to anticipate when you are expecting

-Health hazards to anticipate when you are expecting for protecting your baby during your pregnancy comes with the standard and inevitable list of DON’TS!
-DON’T consume alcohol, DON’T overdo the caffeine, DON’T eat shellfish, soft cheese and runny eggs…
+Health hazards to anticipate when you are expecting for protecting your baby during your pregnancy comes with the standard and inevitable list of don'ts!
+DON’T consume alcohol, DON’T overdo the caffeine, DON’T eats shellfish, soft cheese and runny eggs…

-…But had you considered the very air you breath to be a potential source of harm to your little miracle during your pregnancy?
+…But had you considered the very air you breathe to be a potential source of harm to your little miracle during your pregnancy?

 A worrying statistic is that more than 80% of secondhand smoke is invisible and does not smell.
 Researchers at Duke University in North Carolina have warned that the inhalation has a significant chance of damaging your unborn baby's brain.
 This type of indirect exposure to a harmful and highly toxic mix of chemicals affect the important areas of your baby's brain responsible for learning, memory and even emotional responses.